 Although, with the weather over the past six months being so unkind, and with the quality of feed continually being affected by the cold temperatures and a lack of sun, I am predisposed to drying the cows off early and giving them a longer break than usual before calving in August.
 I'll see what the calf prices are this week before I make a decision, but I have a feeling there won't be much change.
 Also, if I turn Little Cream Cheese and Little Miss Poppy out early, it will give me the room, and the time, to bring Little Miss Jonquil and Gumboot home for some 'house-cow' training.

 The goodie baskets are fair flying around at the moment.
 I manage to get rid of some corn, gherkins and pears arrive back.
 Out go jars of marmalade and fresh peppers, in come eggs and Black Boy peaches.
-Off goes a pile of tomatoes and some Black Boy peaches, back comes a lovely piece of fresh fish!
-There are four goodie baskets waiting to be sent off again and none of them are a Middelmost original.
-A couple are really lovely baskets and I am very tempted to have them stay, but goodie baskets are transient things and must continue their journey.
-Yet with one basket in particular, a deep and square sided container into which a picnic for six would fit, there seems to be a difficulty.
-It came to Middelmost filled to the brim with an amazing assortment of home-made and town-treat yummies.
-These have been consumed, shared, stored for the Harvest Dinner and displayed, according to their attributes, leaving behind a nest of delicately shredded packing into which Albert has decided to snuggle on a regular basis (that is to say - once a day - all day)!
+Off goes a pile of tomatoes and some Black Boy peaches back comes a lovely piece of fresh fish!
+There are four goodie baskets waiting to be sent off again and none of them is a Middelmost original.
+A couple is really lovely baskets and I am very tempted to have them stay, but goodie baskets are transient things and must continue their journey.
+Yet with one basket, in particular, a deep and square-sided container into which a picnic for six would fit, there seems to be a difficulty.
+It came to Middelmost filled to the brim with an amazing assortment of homemade and town-treat yummies.
+These have been consumed, shared, stored for the Harvest Dinner, and displayed, according to their attributes, leaving behind a nest of delicately shredded packing into which Albert has decided to snuggle on a regular basis (that is to say - once a day - all day)!
 He has definitely laid claim to this particular basket and so it shall stay, my excuse being that it's a bit busy to move on at the moment.